-The Lobby Officer's responsibilities include screening visitors, vendors and deliveries to the Headquarters' facility, monitoring security of the lobby, the building, parking lots and grounds to include video surveillance recordings.
-The officer will enforce state law and county ordinances as needed and resolve conflicts in the lobby regarding incidents of a non-enforcement nature.
+The Lobby Officer's responsibilities include screening visitors, vendors, and deliveries to the Headquarters' facility; and monitoring security of the lobby, the building, parking lots, and grounds to include video surveillance recordings.
+The officer enforces state law and county ordinances as needed and resolves conflicts in the lobby regarding incidents of a non-enforcement nature.

-The Lobby Officer will assist crime victims and other members of the public who enter the lobby of Police Headquarters by facilitating contacts with Investigators, Crime Scene Investigations Unit, Evidence and other personnel; field inquiries regarding the criminal justice process and locations of the various government installations; and assist visitors who have difficulty understanding English, using the Language Line as need.
+The Lobby Officer assists crime victims and other members of the public who enter the lobby of Police Headquarters by facilitating contacts with Investigators, Crime Scene Investigations Unit, Evidence and other personnel; fields inquiries regarding the criminal justice process and locations of the various government installations; and assists visitors who have difficulty understanding English in using the Language Line as need.

-The Lobby Officer will prepare reports on crimes and accidents beyond the scope or abilities of the Tele-Serve Unit and handle other duties as assigned.
+The Lobby Officer prepares reports on crimes and accidents beyond the scope or abilities of the Tele-Serve Unit and handles other duties as assigned.